Approval Date: 2011-05-19

 Recovery: The University will ensure that psychological and emotional support programs and services are available for the campus community if required.
 The University will identify procedures to restore the university to normal operations as quickly as possible, ensuring time critical services identified under the academic/administrative business continuity plans are a priority.
 The University will engage community assistance and/or respond to any community impact if required.
 The University will ensure that any litigation and insurance issues related to an emergency are addressed and a post incident review is conducted.

-Each campus shall have an EMPG, the chair of which reports to the EMSC.
+Each campus shall have an EMPG, which reports to the ERMC.
 Each campus EMPG has responsibility for the campus-specific Emergency Management Plan.

-The EMSC is responsible for annual reviews of the Emergency Management Program.
+The ERMC is responsible for annual reviews of the Emergency Management Program.

 Information on Emergency Management at each campus can be found at the following links: